-In the event Augustana College officials declare a weather emergency during normal business/class hours, all classes will be canceled and nonessential employees will be dismissed early.
+In the event Augustana University officials declare a weather emergency during normal business/class hours, all classes will be canceled and nonessential employees will be dismissed early.
 The notification will be made via the same methods described above.
 In addition, offices on campus will be called and notices posted throughout the campus.

 How are decisions made to cancel classes?